TryGhost/vscode/README.md

 - `unless`
 ### Dynamic autocomplete

-This extension also provides three dynamic autocomplete functions that reads data from your theme configuration (`package.json`).
+This extension also provides three dynamic autocomplete functions that read data from your theme's `package.json` file.

 ![dynamic snippets](images/dynamic.gif)